descope-sample-apps/wordpress-plugin/README.md

 ### Protecting Pages

-The last step to adding Descope authentication to any of your website pages, is to add the session tag to the top of each page.
+The second and final step to adding Descope to any of your website pages, is to add the session tag to the top of each page.
 Simply add the tag `[descope-session]` to the top of the body in any of the pages you wish to require authentication for, and Descope will require authentication for any user that visits the page.

 And you're done!
 You can refer to the step-by-step installation/usage tutorial [here]() if you are having trouble with any of the installation steps.